knode/meetups/oklahoma-city-ok-usa/okcjs.md

 ### Thunder Plains JS Conference

 Our community driven [Thunder Plains JavaScript conference](http://thunderplainsconf.com) is held yearly in Oklahoma City, OK.
 We invite all speakers to submit a proposal during our Call For Speakers.
-Thunder Plains covers JavaScript libraries, frameworks, CSS preprocessors, postprocessors, architecture, testing, game development, the beauty and necessity of all things open source, and emerging technology.
+Thunder Plains covers JavaScript libraries, frameworks, CSS preprocessors, postprocessors, architecture, testing, game development, all things open source, and emerging technology.

 ## Process

 Talks submitted to OKCjs are chosen based on relevancy to JavaScript.
 We notify speaker once their talk has been accepted.
-We offer our time to listen to talks, overview slides, and give feedback to all speakers.
+We offer our time to listen, overview slides, and give feedback to all speakers.

 Presentations submitted to Thunder Plains are chosen via a double blind process, chosen by the talk's relevancy and radness.
-After the organizers deliberate over the talks, the submitters are notified of their acceptance status.
+After organizers deliberate over the talks, the submitters are notified of their acceptance status.
 We aim to offer constructive feedback, sincere thanks, and high fives for excellence to all submitters.